-For other financial assets at amortized cost, which comprise cash equivalents, investment securities, other receivables (including due from related parties) and rental and security deposits, ECL is based on 12-month ECL.
+For other financial assets at amortized cost, which comprise cash equivalents, short-term investments, investment securities, other receivables (including due from related parties) and rental and security deposits, ECL is based on 12-month ECL.
 However, the ECL for certain receivables, which are identified as credit-impaired, is based on lifetime ECL.